Students

 • taking part in the interview process for key appointments to the school faculty

-Students in Primary School are represented by elected Student Council members from Grade 3, Grade 4 and Grade 5 who meet weekly.
+Students in Primary School are represented by elected Student Council members from Grade 1 to Grade 5 who meet weekly.
 The Student Council’s role includes:

 • providing a communication channel to represent Primary School students’ concerns, and liaising with teachers and school leadership regarding these